Jeff Bzdelik: Houston Rockets

 On June 1, 2016, Bzdelik became associate head coach of the Houston Rockets, joining the staff of newly appointed head coach Mike D'Antoni.

 "It stood out to us that he had so much head coaching experience," Rockets general manager Daryl Morey said.
 "That level of experience and gravitas really helps when you are explaining the battle plan.
 Second, the coaching tree he comes from is second to none.
 And there was a lot of respect from being the primary guy with the Memphis defense."

-One of the least-discussed plots was the fact that head coach Mike D'Antoni willingly accepted a "defensive coordinator" with the addition of Jeff Bzdelik.
+One of the least-discussed plots was that head coach Mike D'Antoni willingly accepted a "defensive coordinator" with the addition of Jeff Bzdelik.
 D'Antoni brought the glitz, the glamor and the stats to Houston, while Bzdelik has helped keep the team from having a one-track mind.

 "Players hear one voice offensively and one voice defensively," D'Antoni said recently when talking about Bzdelik's role on the NBA A-Z podcast.

 Jonathan Feigen of the Houston Chronicle wrote, "It adds up to (Bzdelik's) place on D'Antoni's right, with respect and freedom to more than run the defense, but to change the mindset of the team happy to fire away but that has come to understand it must do more."

 "We discuss everything, how we want to do things, how we want to present it," D'Antoni said.
 "He has a great connection with players.
 He has to be the little pest to get them to pay attention to detail.
 He's great at it.
 It works for me because I trust him completely.
 It allows me to concentrate on relationships, the offensive side, dealing with (media).
 I knew he was thorough.
 He's perfect."

 In 2016–17, the Rockets were the best team in the NBA at defending the handler in ball screens.
 They ranked second in charges drawn, second in defending the screener/roller in ball screens, third in forcing a second action in ball screens and third in defensive 3-point field goal percentage.

 According to the Houston Chronicle, "the Rockets improved in the ways they needed to most, in defending the arc and in transition.
 But Bzdelik knows that changing mindsets takes more time."

 "The first thing we talked about when we got together in the summer was 'If you don't defend, you're not going to win,' " Bzdelik said.
 "History shows that.
 It's that simple.
 You're not going to run around scoring a lot of points, getting open shots in the playoffs.
 You better guard.
 And you can't just turn it on and turn it off."